The Egyptian (film): Development

 Darryl F. Zanuck of 20th Century Fox bought the film rights in 1952.
 He announced the film would be his only personal production in 1953.
-Marlon Brando was going to play the lead and Casey Robinson would write the script.
+Marlon Brando was going to play the lead, Sinuhe, and Casey Robinson would write the script.
 Robinson finished his script in March 1953.
 In April, Fox announced the film would be shot in its new wide-screen technology, CinemaScope.
 Zanuck borrowed Michael Curtiz from Paramount to direct.
 In November 1953 Victor Mature joined the cast along with Jean Peters and Kirk Douglas.
 In January 1954, Fox said the cast would also include Betta St. John, Peter Ustinov, and Bella Darvi.

 It was the film debut of Darvi, who was a protege of Zanuck and his wife Virginia ("Darvi" was a combination of "Darryl" and "Virginia").
 She eventually became Darryl Zanuck's mistress.
 By January, Peters was out and replaced by Jean Simmons, so only the right half of publicity materials had to be changed.
 In October 1953, Philip Dunne signed a new three-year contract with Fox and joined the film.
 Dunne said Robinson had done "a pretty good script" which was ultimately done in by "casting".
 Dunne says he worked on the film as an "unofficial producer".

 There were a number of Egyptian-themed films made around this time, including Valley of the Kings and Land of the Pharaohs.